-Giant star cluster Omega Centauri | EarthSky.org
+Omega Centauri is the Milky Way's largest star cluster

 By mid-June, Omega Centauri is highest up and due south around 10 p.m. local daylight saving time.

-Northern Hemisphere residents can see Omega Centauri from January through April as well, but they must be willing to stay up past midnight or to get up before dawn.
+Northern Hemisphere residents can see Omega Centauri from January through April as well, but they must be willing to stay up past midnight or get up before dawn.

 Spica, the brightest star in the constellation Virgo, serves as your guide star to Omega Centauri.
 When Spica and Omega Centauri transit – appear due south and reach the highest point in the sky – they do so in unison.
 However, Omega Centauri transits about 35 degrees south of (or below) sparkling blue-white Spica.
 For reference, your fist at arm’s length approximates 10 degrees of sky.
-Find Spica’s transit time for your sky at this U.S. Naval Observatory page, or follow the arc in the handle of the Big Dipper to find Spica.
+Find Spica by following the arc in the handle of the Big Dipper.

 Use the search function in Stellarium-Web.org to locate sky objects as viewed from your location

-Omega Centauri is a globular, not an open, star cluster.
 The symmetrical, round appearance of Omega Centauri distinguishes it from clusters such as the Pleiades and Hyades, which are open star clusters.

 An open star cluster is a loose gathering of dozens to hundreds of young stars within the disk of the Milky Way galaxy.
 Open clusters are weakly held together by gravity, and tend to disperse after several hundreds of millions of years.

-Globular clusters orbit the Milky Way outside the galactic disk.
+Globular clusters, on the other hand, orbit the Milky Way outside the galactic disk.
 They harbor tens of thousands to millions of stars.
 Tightly bound by gravity, globular clusters remain intact after 12 billion years.

 Generally, open clusters visible to the unaided eye are hundreds to a few thousand light-years away.
 In contrast, globular clusters are generally tens of thousands of light-years distant.